august95/braze_compiler/README.md

 #notes and known errors

-feature list:
+Feature list:
-1. local and global variables of primitive type: char, int, short, long, void.
+1. Local and global variables of primitive type: char, int, short, long, void.
 R and L values are supported.
 2. Function declarations, function prototypes and function calls, all with parameters
 3. String support
-4. Most operators are implemented, but not logical operators
+4. Most operators are implemented, but not logical operators( && and ||)
+5. if, else if and else statements is upported
+6. while loop is supported, break and continue statement do not work
+7. for loop is supported, break and continue statement do not work
+  * Init part of the for loop must contain a variable declaration.
+Condition and loop part must be present.

 Known limitations:
-1. No pre processor support, include dosn't work.
+1. No pre processor support, include doesn't work.
 In order to use Printf, declare the following prototype at the top of the file, and nasm will link it: "int printf(const char *format, ...);"
 2. Format specifiers in strings is not supported, example: "test value %d", 10
 3. Return keyword is not suppoerted
-4. No controll flow constructs are supported like: if, else if, else, for, while, do while
+4. Following controll flow constructs are supported like: do while, goto
 5. No pointer arithmentic is supported
 5. No structs, typedef or complex types are supported
+6. Single line bodies are not supported {} must be used
+7. Comments is partially implemented, and is unstable!
+8. Global variables must be declared before the first function definition

 To see examples of implemented language features goto: /unit_test/test_files/codegeneration/